ox-vgg/vgg_face2/README.md

 ## Trained models
 We report 1:1 verification performance (center 224x224 crop from resized image with shorter side = 256) on IJB-B [1] for reference ([ROC](https://github.com/lishen-shirley/vggface2/blob/master/ijbb_roc.png).
 Higher is better).
 More evaluation results can be found in the [paper](http://www.robots.ox.ac.uk/~vgg/publications/2018/Cao18/cao18.pdf).
 Models in *pretrain* setting are trained on MS-Celeb-1M [2] dataset and then fine-tuned on VGGFace2 dataset.
 ResNet-50 models follow the architectural configuration in [3] and SE-ResNet-50 models follow the one in [4]. "<model-#D>" means that a lower-dimensional embedding layer is stacked on the top of the original final feature layer adjacent to classifier.
 The models are trained with standard softmax loss.

+**Python Version**: To load the PyTorch model, make sure you are using python2.x.

 | Architecture   | Feat dim | Pretrain | TAR@FAR = 0.001 | TAR@FAR = 0.01 | Model Link |
 |:-:|:-:|:-:|:-:|:-:|:-:|
 |   ResNet-50    | 2048 |  N  | 0.878 | 0.938 | [Caffe](http://www.robots.ox.ac.uk/~vgg/data/vgg_face2/models/caffe/resnet50_scratch_caffe.tar.gz), [MatConvNet](http://www.robots.ox.ac.uk/~vgg/data/vgg_face2/models/matconvnet/resnet50_scratch_mat.tar.gz), [TF], [PyTorch](http://www.robots.ox.ac.uk/~vgg/data/vgg_face2/models/pytorch/resnet50_scratch_pytorch.tar.gz) |